SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 ### The modeling <a name="model"></a>

 As you might notice at the moment, though insightful, the pricing equation is highly general with limited structure imposed yet.
 It has enough generality to apply to different securities and perspectives, but it functions more as a paradigm than a fully-fledged model.
-To gain further insights, we need to introduce additional assumptions and structure to this foundation.
+To gain further insights, we need to introduce additional assumptions and structures to this foundation.

 Those structures and assumptions can be placed directly on SDF in the form $$m_{t+1} = f(data, parameter)$$.